BSidesMUC/www/index.md

 ---
 layout: textpage
-title: BSidesMunich is looking for your support for 2020!
+title: BSidesMunich is looking for your support for spring 2020!

 global_header: false
 ---